Key highlights

 Choosing between VPS vs dedicated server hosting depends on your website’s needs, budget and technical expertise.
 If you need an affordable yet scalable solution, a VPS is a great choice.
 However, if you require maximum performance, security and full control, a dedicated server is the way to go.

-If shared hosting is limiting your growth or exposing your business to security risks, it’s time to upgrade.
+If shared hosting is limiting your growth or exposing your business to security breaches, it’s time to upgrade.
 Whether you need a reliable environment for your high-traffic blog or a powerhouse for your expanding eCommerce store, Bluehost has the perfect hosting solution for you.

 FAQs